Frequently Asked Questions About St. Paul Al-Anon/Alateen Intergroup

 Where is the Intergroup office?

-There is usually a complete inventory of English language Al-Anon and Alateen Conference Approved Literature in stock.
-We try to have a few titles in Spanish.
-In addition, anniversary medallions and St. Paul area meeting directories are for sale.
+There is usually a complete inventory of English language Al‑Anon and Alateen Conference Approved Literature in stock.
+We try to have the Spanish translations of all the books.
+We also sell anniversary medallions.

-The office is scheduled to be open 12 noon – 4 pm, Monday through Friday and 9 am – 1 pm Saturday.
-Because we are an all volunteer organization, it’s a good idea to call ahead (651-771-2208) to confirm that the office is actually open.
+The office is scheduled to be open 12 noon to 4 pm Monday, Tuesday, Thursday and Friday and 12 noon to 8 pm Wednesday.
+It is not currently open Saturdays because of lack of volunteers.
+Because we rely solely on member volunteers to open and staff the office, it’s a good idea to call ahead (651-771-2208) to confirm that the office is actually open.

 How is Intergroup run?